thelfer/tfel/docs/web/drucker-prager-cap.md

 # Evolution of the porosity

-In this paragraph, we will discuss how the evolution of the porosity of the material du to the plastic flow can be added.
+In this paragraph, we will discuss how the evolution of the porosity of the material due to the plastic flow can be added.

 The porosity \(f\) is defined as the ratio between the current mass density \(\rho\) and the theoretical density \(\rho^{\mathrm{th}}\):